Educational Services > Assessment & Accountability

 School Accountability Report Card (SARC)

 State law requires all public schools receiving state funding to prepare and distribute a SARC.
 The purpose of the report card is to provide parents and the community with important information about each public school.
-Note: some data tables for the 2021-22 reports may be pending addition due to delayed release from the CA Department of Education.

-USD 2021-2022 School Accountability Report Cards
+USD 2022-2023 School Accountability Report Cards